-Bellevue Youth Symphony Orchestra’s team of talented music instructors is led by Dr. Teresa Metzger Howe, BYSO Music Director, who also conducts the Youth Symphony.
+Bellevue Youth Symphony Orchestra’s team of talented music instructors is led by Matthew Salvaggio, BYSO Music Director, who also conducts the Youth Symphony.
 The BYSO music staff includes eight ensemble conductors as well as numerous professional local musicians who provide intensive, instrument-specific coaching for BYSO students during weekly rehearsal times.

-Joseph Kempisty holds a Bachelor of Music Education degree from The Ohio State University and a Master of Educational Leadership and Policy Studies degree from the University of Washington.
-Around the Northwest, Mr. Kempisty has performed as principal violist or principal double bassist for several area ensembles, including the Seattle Philharmonic Orchestra, the Lake Union Civic Orchestra, the Emerald City Ballet Orchestra, and the Northwest Mahler Festival Orchestra.
+Joseph Kempisty holds a Bachelor of Music Education degree from The Ohio State University and a Master of Educational Leadership degree from the University of Washington.
+Around the Northwest, Mr. Kempisty has performed as principal violist or principal double bassist for several area ensembles, including the Seattle Philharmonic Orchestra, the Lake Union Civic Orchestra, and the Northwest Mahler Festival Orchestra.

 As a clinician and guest conductor, Mr. Kempisty has worked with middle and high school musicians in regional large group festivals, small ensemble festivals, and honor orchestras.
 He has taught elementary, middle, and high school orchestras in the Midwest as well as in the Bellevue School District, where he was also a school administrator for fourteen years.

-Mr. Kempisty joined BYSO in 1999 as the conductor of Sinfonia and became conductor of Philharmonia in 2012.
+Mr. Kempisty joined BYSO in 1999 as the founding conductor of Sinfonia and became the conductor of Philharmonia when it was established in 2012.
 Contact Mr. Kempisty at email@example.com.

 Mr. Blough joined BYSO in 2008 as the conductor of Premiere Orchestra and became Sinfonia conductor in 2012.
 Contact Mr. Blough at firstname.lastname@example.org.

-David Drassal holds a Bachelor of Music Education degree from Central Washington University, where he is currently working on his Master’s degree.
+David Drassal holds a Master’s and Bachelor’s degree in Music Education from Central Washington University.
 Since moving to the Seattle area in 2007, Mr. Drassal has performed as a freelance violinist with several area orchestras and chamber groups, including the Federal Way Symphony and Sammamish Symphony, and is an active member of a local string quartet.
 Mr. Drassal also works as a clinician and adjudicator for orchestra and solo festivals across the state.